To use the integration you'll need an active Mailchimp account. To get started or to know more about the Mailchimp sign up process, please click here

 Now, we assume/hope that everything went well so far till this point.
 Before we get back to Mailchimp please use your Pelcro account to create a test customer.
 This way we can walk you through the next steps of using the best of the integration features.

 Go to your Mailchimp account and open the Audience List that you used with our integration.
-You'll find that MR. John has been added to your LIST automatically.
+You'll find that the user John Doe has been added to your LIST automatically.

 We're using the most up-to-date Mailchimp feature called API CUSTOM EVENTS.
 With this feature, we're not just adding your Pelcro's customers to your Mailchimp Audience but also we're continuously updating their Mailchimp profiles with "Events activity'.